AkshayS21/Attention-Mechanism/README.md

 This notebook is based on my project towards earning the Deep Learning Specialization Certificate at Coursera.Org taught by Andrew Ng.

 The model used here for translating is the Attention Mechanism.
+It uses the fact that nearby words have a bigger effect on translation of the word that the farther words.